Terrylians/Apache-Superset-Display-Basic/README.md

 ## 🧠 Learning Objectives

--Understand how to integrate PostgreSQL with Apache Superset
+– Understand how to integrate PostgreSQL with Apache Superset

--Explore data and create simple visualizations
+– Explore data and create simple visualizations

--Learn the basics of dashboard design and layout in Superset
+– Learn the basics of dashboard design and layout in Superset